Welcome & Overview

 If you don’t have just 1 person to serve as your caregiver, then it’s okay to have more than 1 person share the role.
 However, it’s best to limit the number of caregivers to 1 or 2 people.

-During your transplant, your caregiver must take you to and from your daily visits to the Outpatient BMT Clinic.
+During your transplant, your caregiver must take you to and from your daily visits to the Cellular Immunotherapy Unit.
 They may not be able to work and will need to stay with you for most of the day and night.
-While you’re in the Outpatient BMT Clinic during your daily visits, your caregiver can take some personal time.
+While you’re in the Cellular Immunotherapy Unit during your daily visits, your caregiver can take some personal time.
 This is something we strongly recommend.

 If you’re having an inpatient transplant, it’s still important that you have a caregiver plan for when you’re discharged from the hospital.
 Although the time frame for 24/7 caregiver support may vary, it’s generally recommended that you have a full-time caregiver for the first 2 weeks after your discharge.